 There are no significant biodiversity constraints on site that would preclude the development of lifestyle sections.

 2.4 Cultural and/or Heritage Values

 There are no identified Heritage Items or associated Heritage overlays that apply to the site.

-There is an identified Site and Area of Significance to Māori (SASM) overlay on the site.
-The details of this are as follows:
+No Sites and Areas of Significance to Māori (SASM) overlays apply to the site.